pretix/pretix/doc/development/concepts.rst

   are  more cart locks than available tickets and therefore have to remove one of the expired cart locks.
   However, we do not choose one by random, but keep the surplus in a way that leads to the deletion of the cart lock of the user who tries *last* to use his lock.
 * The same goes for orders which are not paid within the specified timeframe.
-This policy allows to sell as much items as possible, guarantees you to get your item if you checkout within the validity period of your lock or pay within the validity period of your order.
-It does not guarantee you anything any longer, but it tries to be *as tolerant as possible* to users who are paying after their payment period or click checkout after the expiry of their lock.
+This policy allows the organizer to sell as much items as possible.
+Moreover, it guarantees the users to get their items if they check out within the validity period of their locks and pay within the validity period of their orders.
+It does not guarantee them anything any longer, but it tries to be *as tolerant as possible* to users who are paying after their payment period or click checkout after the expiry of their lock.
-* The same quota can apply to multiple items and one item can be affected by multiple quotas
+* The same quota can apply to multiple items and one item can be affected by multiple quotas.